Makefile templates topic on GitHub - makefile-template

 # _site/about.md docs/README.md docs/deploy.md docs/development.md docs/installation.md docs/usage.md resources/index.md

-Note using **/*.md will not work for finding the current directory - it will still search one level down.
+Note using **/*.md will not work for finding the current directory like if using with grep.
+For Make wildcards, it will still search one level below the current directory.

 Shell find